American Sign Language (ASL)

 In ASL 2, students will build upon the skills they learned in ASL 1, by increasing their signing vocabulary; practicing their perceptive skills (seeing a sign and knowing what it means); and using their receptive skills with more “hands up” assignments.
 Students will learn more about Deaf culture and the Deaf community through their homework.
 They will have the opportunity to converse with a Deaf person and hear about their personal experiences in the Deaf world!

 In this ASL 3 course, students will be expected to put in the effort to learn above and beyond what is required for their second language credit.
 This course is designed for students who have an interest in ASL; either as a possible future career or just out of the love of learning it!
 The students will learn more signs to allow them to converse at a higher level and do more assignments where they get their hands up!

-- There are monthly help sessions done via group video chat where the students can join and ask any questions they might have.
+- There are monthly help sessions using our live online classroom where students can join and ask questions.